zwhite/keyholer/README.rst

 -------

 If you are on a system which uses systemd as the init system, you will find files that can be used to start keyholer at boot time in etc/systemd.
+Simply copy those files to /usr/lib/systemd/system and enable the service:

+  # systemctl enable keyholer.service
+  # systemctl enable keyholer-web.service
+  # /bin/systemctl start keyholer.service
+  # /bin/systemctl start keyholer-web.service